AdguardTeam/AdguardKnowledgeBase/pages/08.dns/03.faq/docs.en.md

 ## Why is Adguard DNS free?
 What’s the catch?

 We will use Adguard DNS functionality as a part of other Adguard software, which will be distributed on a pay-to-use basis.
 We might also develop a paid version of Adguard DNS based on current one, more advanced and with more features.

+<a id="ports"></a>
+## What ports does AdGuard DNS use?

+Don't bother too much if you don't understand the question.
+It is a technical one, and doesn't concern 99% of users.
+AdGuard DNS uses default port 53, and an alternative port 5353.
+In case port 53 is blocked or unavailable, use port 5353 instead.

 <a id="support"></a>
 ## I have some troubles or questions that are not covered by this F.A.Q.
 What do I do?